preco21/playgrounds/packages/electron-playgrounds/README.md

 $ npm run dev
 ```

 When the dev server has started, you can start editing components in `pages` folder.
 Also you can edit `index.js` for `main` process.
-Any changes made within `src` folder will trigger live-reload automatically.
+Any changes made within `main` and `src` folder will trigger live-reload automatically.

 ### Build

-This command will bundle all the code inside `src` folder to `app` folder with `webpack` and `next.js`.
+This command will bundle the sources to `app` folder with `webpack` and `next.js`.

 ```bash
 $ npm run build